scala/docs.scala-lang/style/method-invocation.md

 most basic operation of any given method.
 Resist the urge to omit parentheses simply to save two characters!

+## Constructors

+Constructors should be treated using the same rules as methods.
+That is, constructors with no parameters should be invoked using:

+    new MyClass

+And not:

+    new MyClass()

 ### Suffix Notation

 Scala allows methods of arity-0 to be invoked using suffix notation: